For more information contact Eugenie Pepper mob. 0412 352 429

 4. Go back to your normal or slow breathing again.

-Expulsive breathing during the second stage of labor
+Breathing during the second stage of labor

 Use this breathing technique when you feel the urge to push during the second stage of labor.
-Your cervix is now fully dilated at 10 cm.

 1. Breathe comfortably until the urge to push becomes irresistible.